digitalocean/engineering-code-of-conduct/README.md

 and our DO is essential to realizing our fullest potential.<br>

 ## Why have a Code of Conduct?
-This Ccode of Conduct is designed to help provide a translation between the values we aspire to and the mechanics of how to achive them in practice.
+This Code of Conduct is designed to help provide a translation between the values we aspire to and the mechanics of how to achieve them in practice.
 The Code of Conduct is designed to help all of us build a pleasant, productive, and fearless community.
 The purpose of the Code of Conduct is not to burden the team with a bunch of needless rules, or to give us a punishment mechanism for people "being bad," or even to correct things that have been wrong in the past.
 We are striving to make our engineering team a great group of people to work with, especially for those people who have faced more adverse working environments in the past.

 ## Social Rules <sup>[1](#footnotes)</sup>